 - Have a loyalty program.

 - Give a discount for buying tickets online.
 We are reducing your overheads.

-- FIX the machines in your theaters which issue the tickets for those who bought it on the internet.
-None of your machines work.
+- FIX the machines in your theatres which issue the tickets for those who bought it on the internet.
+None of your machines works.